Principal infinity-bundles -- General theory: Twisted bundles and twisted cohomology

 It is fairly immediate that, given a \emph{universal} local coefficient bundle associated to a universal principal $\infty$-bundle, the induced twisted cohomology is equivalently ordinary cohomology in the corresponding slice $\infty$-topos.
 This identification provides a clean formulation of the contravariance of twisted cocycles.
 However, a universal coefficient bundle is a pointed connected object in the slice $\infty$-topos only when it is a trivial bundle, so that twisted cohomology does not classify principal $\infty$-bundles in the slice.
 We show below that instead it classifies \emph{twisted principal $\infty$-bundles}, which are natural structures that generalize the twisted bundles familiar from twisted K-theory.
 Finally, we observe that twisted cohomology in an $\infty$-topos equivalently classifies extensions of structure groups of principal $\infty$-bundles.

-A wealth of structures turn out to be special cases of nonabelian twisted cohomology and of twisted principal $\infty$-bundles and also turn out to be usefully informed by the general theory of twisted cohomology, we will discuss some of these structures in \cite{NSSc}.
+A wealth of structures turn out to be special cases of nonabelian twisted cohomology and of twisted principal $\infty$-bundles and their study benefits from the general theory of twisted cohomology.